Aliases for IGHM Gene

 GeneCards Summary for IGHM Gene

 IGHM (Immunoglobulin Heavy Constant Mu) is a Protein Coding gene.
-Diseases associated with IGHM include agammaglobulinemia 1 and immunodeficiency 23.
-Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with IGHM include agammaglobulinemia 1 and agammaglobulinemia, non-bruton type.
+Among its related pathways are Immune System and B Cell Receptor Signaling Pathway (WikiPathways).
 GO annotations related to this gene include single-stranded DNA binding and phosphatidylcholine binding.
 An important paralog of this gene is IGHG4.

 UniProtKB/Swiss-Prot for IGHM Gene